-The minor injuries form and "bump notes" will be located in medical bum bags and medical room and should be completed by the person administering first aid.
-In case of doubt as to whether or not a child's parent should be immediately alerted, contact the Headteacher or in their absence the Deputy Headteacher and School Administrator.
+The minor injuries form and "bump notes" will be located in the Medical Room and medical bum bags and should be completed by the person administering first aid.
+In case of doubt as to whether or not a child's parent should be immediately alerted, contact the Headteacher or in their absence the Deputy Headteacher.
 Err on the side of caution.
 In the event of an accident, if the parents (and their nominated contacts) are unavailable, we may consider it wise to send a pupil to hospital.
 In these cases the pupil will be accompanied by a member of staff.

-A summary of the arrangements for first aid and accident reporting is included in the Staff Handbook.
+A summary of the arrangements for first aid and accident reporting is included in the school prospectus.

-11. Incident/Accident Recording and Reporting (also see the Incident Reporting and Investigating Policy)
+12. Incident/Accident Recording and Reporting (also see the Incident Reporting and Investigating Policy)